Judiciary of Italy: Procura generale della Repubblica (before Courts of appeal)

 The Procura generale della Repubblica is situated within each court of appeal and handles the prosecution of cases that are appealed from the tribunals.
 Public prosecutors in these offices handles appeals on rulings made in the first instance, thereby contributing to the correct application and interpretation of the law.
 The General Prosecutor (known as Procuratore Generale, pl.
 Procuratori Generali) directs the office, and is assisted by Assistant General Prosecutors (sing.
 Sostituto Procuratore Generale, pl.
 Sostituti Procuratori Generali).
 The key function of general prosecution is to provide an essential check within the appellate system, working to maintain consistency and fairness in judicial proceedings.
 Like their counterparts at the tribunal level, these prosecutors operate independently.

 Procura generale della Repubblica (before the Court of cassation)

 The Procura generale della Repubblica presso la Corte Suprema di Cassazione operates within Italy's highest court, focusing on ensuring the uniform interpretation and application of the law.
 This office handles appeals on legal grounds, excluding issues related to factual disputes.
-Public prosecutors (it.
-Procuratori Generali) at this level review cases from lower appellate courts, aiming to resolve discrepancies in legal interpretations.
+Public prosecutors (procuratori generali) at this level review cases from lower appellate courts, aiming to resolve discrepancies in legal interpretations.
 They play a crucial role in maintaining the coherence of judicial decisions across the Italian legal system, supporting the Corte Suprema di Cassazione's nomophylactic function.